LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 The snippet above is an example of one particularly strange looking calculation.
 This part of share() is updating the temperature of a gas mixture to account for lost or gained thermal energy as gas moves to/from the mixture, since gases themselves carry heat.
 To understand this snippet, it is important to understand the difference between heat and temperature.
 For the most part, the average coder need only concern himself with temperature, as it is a familiar experience for anybody.
 However, internally in atmos, heat (thermal energy) is the truly important quantity.
 Heat is defined as temperature multiplied by heat capacity, and is measured in joules.
 Typically within atmos, we are more concerned with manipulating heat than temperature; however, temperature is tracked rather than heat largely to make interfacing with the system simpler for the average coder.
 Thus, this snippet modifies heat in terms of temperature - it adds/subtracts three terms, each of which measure heat, to determine the new heat in the gas mixture.
 This heat is then divided by the mixture's heat capacity in order to determine temperature.

 One trick to understanding passages like this is to do some simple dimensional analysis.
 Look only at the units, and ensure that whenever a variable is assigned that it is being assigned the appropriate unit.
-The snippet previously discussed can be represented with the following units: temperature = ((J/K)*K - (J/K)*K + (J/K)*K)/(J/K).
-Simplified, you get (J-J+J)*K/J and then simply J*K/J and K, verifying that temperature is being set to a value in kelvins.
+The snippet previously discussed can be represented with the following units: `temperature = ((J/K)*K - (J/K)*K + (J/K)*K)/(J/K)`.
+Simplified, you get `(J-J+J)*K/J` and then simply `J*K/J` and `K`, verifying that temperature is being set to a value in kelvins.
 This trick has proven invaluable to me when debugging the inner workings of gas mixtures.

 ### Gases